 At Dunsville Primary we use the Reciprocal Reading approach to support pupils to become fluent readers with good comprehension skills.
 In order to develop as fluent readers they need to be able to read quickly, accurately and with appropriate stress and intonation.
 It is important to understand pupil’s current capabilities and teach accordingly.
-All pupils will need an emphasis on developing this reading fluency, as well as the more basic skills of decoding which is covered by our Phonics programme – Letters and Sounds.
+All pupils will need an emphasis on developing this reading fluency, as well as the more basic skills of decoding which is covered by our Systematic Synthetic Phonics programme – Essential Letters and Sounds.

 Why Reciprocal Reading?

 Reciprocal Reading helps children who: